elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

 195. Most ratios in Plain English programs are defined as literals at compile-time (like "_1/2_" or "_1/3").
 But sometimes a programmer might define a ratio at run-time, using other variables (like "_Put the percent / 100 into a fraction.")
-Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "_The dear God created the whole numbers; all else is menschenwerk._" So when somebody says something like 0.333333333..., we think, "_What he's really trying to say is simply 1/3, 1 part out of 3._" In any case, this is the guy who compiles "_run-time ratios":
+Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "_The dear God created the whole numbers; all else is menschenwerk."
+So when somebody says something like 0.333333333..., we think, "_What he's really trying to say is simply 1/3, 1 part out of 3."
+In any case, this is the guy who compiles "_run-time ratios":

 `To compile a term given a rider (runtime ratio):`

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "Invalid use of /, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid use of /, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

 `Move the rider (compiler rules).`